Educating in Central Pennsylvania, since 1881

 - Inclusivity denotes not only the rich diversity of Central Penn’s student body, staff, faculty and administration, but also an attitude that embraces and celebrates every member of the Central Penn community and the valuable lessons they can teach each other.

 - Community Service denotes both Central Penn’s purpose of creating a community where all students are welcome and to pass on that sense of community so that students will be motivated to make a positive impact in the community, society and world in which they live.

 Central Penn College Athletics

 Central Penn College’s athletic programs compete in the USCAA conference at the Division II level.
 They are members of the USCAA Eastern States Athletic Conference (ESAC).
 This offers student-athletes the opportunity to play at the collegiate level in men’s and women’s soccer, men’s and women’s basketball, women’s volleyball, and baseball.

-Central Penn and the Central Penn College Education Foundation also awards more than $650,000 in scholarships annually to assist students and parents with the costs of attending college and attaining a degree.
+Central Penn and the Central Penn College Education Foundation also awards more than $1.5 million in scholarships annually to assist students and parents with the costs of attending college and attaining a certificate, diploma, or a degree.